tensorflow/tensorflow/tensorflow/g3doc/how_tos/adding_an_op/index.md

 `cuda_op_kernel.so` produced above can be loaded as usual in Python, using the `tf.load_op_library` function.

+Note that if your CUDA libraries are not installed in `/usr/local/lib64`, you'll need to specify the path explicitly in the second (g++) command above.
+For example, add `-L /usr/local/cuda-8.0/lib64/` if your CUDA is installed in `/usr/local/cuda-8.0`.

 ## Implement the gradient in Python

 Given a graph of ops, TensorFlow uses automatic differentiation